Woman taking an online alcohol assessment using her laptop computer and headphones.

 Final Words

-An alcohol assessment could be a great help if you are trying to show the court you are open to constructive criticism and taking your situation seriously.
+An online alcohol assessment could be a great help if you are trying to show the court you are open to constructive criticism and taking your situation seriously.
 It could also be essential in determining whether you actually have a problem with alcohol abuse or addiction.

 If you learn that you don’t, that is great news.
 If you learn you have risks for the future, you can address them proactively and early.
 If you learn you have an actual alcohol use disorder, you can begin to get care and help right away.